Future-House/paper-qa/README.md

     docs.add_texts(texts, doc)
 ```

 If you want to use an external vector store, you can also do that directly via langchain.
-For example, to use the [FAISS](https://ai.meta.com/tools/faiss/) from langchain:
+For example, to use the [FAISS](https://ai.meta.com/tools/faiss/) vector store from langchain:

 ```py
 from paperqa import LangchainVectorStore, Docs